 If you’re eating, fine.
 (Without drinking though?
 What kind of monster are you?)
 As long as you’re spending money.
 So even if you’re not drinking beer at Oktoberfest, at least drink something at Oktoberfest.

 I have seen people get asked to vacate their seats because they were just sitting there and hanging out and not ordering anything.
 (And we eager-to-spend folks needed a place to sit.
 You feel me?)
-This is not an official rule, just more like common capitalism sense.
+This isn’t an official rule, just more like common capitalism sense.
 If you’ve ever hustled at a serving job, you know the pain of this.

 That being said, you’re not going to get kicked out if you drink too slow.
-This is a question I was asked recently and I love it because I am the slowest Oktoberfest drinker there is and have yet to be booted.
+This is a question I was asked recently and I love it because I am the slowest drinker there is and I have yet to be booted.

 15. What to do at Oktoberfest besides drink beer